Resources & downloads

 • Free-text ‘3G’ to 550 to check your phone today and make sure you stay connected.

-• Anyone using a 3G-reliant phone, tablet, medical alarms, security alarms, business equipment, vehicle trackers and other IoT devices.
+• Affected devices include 3G-reliant phones, tablets, medical alarms, security alarms, vehicle trackers and other IoT business systems.

 • Free-text ‘3G’ to 550 to check the status of your phone.
-You will receive a text message letting you know if your phone is good to go, or needs attention
+Your provider will reply with a text message letting you know if your phone is good to go, or needs attention

-Visit your mobile provider’s website or in-store for further support:
+You can also visit your mobile provider’s website, give them a call or head in-store for further support:

 Visit your mobile provider’s website or head instore for further support: